ftrackhq/integrations/doc/introduction/framework/core.rst

 The host:

  * Loads the supplied context(task) from the FTRACK_CONTEXTID environment variable.
- * Discovers and validates the definitions against :term:`schema`s.
+ * Discovers and validates each definition against its :term:`schema`.
- * Serves :term:`Client`s with data, handles context change.
+ * Serves each :term:`Client` with data, handles context change.
- * Runs definitions by instantiating an :term:`Engine``
+ * Runs definitions by instantiating an :term:`Engine`.
  * Manages logging by listening to client notifications.